Yamaha YZ450FX

 The Yamaha YZ450FX is an off-road performance motorcycle made by Yamaha Motor Company.
 It currently has a 450 cc liquid-cooled single-cylinder engine.
 First offered in 2016 at 450cc, it shared many components and design concepts with both the Yamaha WR450F and Yamaha YZ450F motocross model.
 The 2016 model premiered as a closed-course, competition GNCC/Woods racer.
 The YZ450FX features a wide ratio transmission, 18" wheel, electric start and kickstand.

-First Generation - 2016-2018
+First Generation (2016)

-The first generation YZ450FX was introduced in 2016 and continued through 2018.
-2018 is the last year to support a kickstarter.
+The YZ450FX was introduced in 2016 and the first generation continued through 2018.
+The frame is the same as the YZ450F of that year but with different engine mount brackets.

-Second Generation - 2019-2020
+Second Generation (2019)

 The second generation YZ450FX was introduced in 2019 and featured an all new engine, updated suspension settings, revised chassis, and a wireless, smartphone based engine tuning app.
 The kickstarter was removed for this generation and cannot be added.

-Third Generation - 2021-Present
+Third Generation (2021)

 The third generation YZ450FX was introduced in 2021 and featured a lighter cylinder head, new camshafts and piston, and a longer connecting rod.
-The third generation YZ450FX chassis shares the same chassis as the YZ450F.
+It shares the same chassis as the YZ450F.